Skin not improving yet?

 While some members see results right away, it takes some time and patience for most of us to start seeing results.

-When treating acne, we can't judge how a person is responding to prescription care until at least 6 weeks have passed (although most see improvement by weeks 3 or 4).
+When treating acne, we can't judge how a person is responding to prescription treatment until at least 6-8 weeks have passed (although most see improvement within the first 4-6 weeks).
 Treatment is an ongoing process with gradual improvement (and some setbacks) until the tendency to break out has passed.
-Note that this improvement period varies greatly.
+Note that this improvement period can vary greatly.

 For skin aging prevention and treatment, some (but not all!) members have a bit of an adjustment period.
 Even after your skin has adjusted, it’s only after months of regular use (along with daily sunscreen) that most members see benefits.